SIEM is a combination of two other acronyms describing common cyber security methodologies:

 - SIEM software tools and products combine SIM and SEM tools' capabilities into a comprehensive cybersecurity solution.

 - SIEM software tools collect and integrate all of the computer-generated log data captured by each application, service, or security tool in the system.

 - SIEM delivers superior incident response and enterprise security outcomes through many key capabilities, including data collection, correlation, alerting, data retention, and forensic analysis.

 - Organizations that previously depended on SIEM providers have now adopted cloud-based security analytics tools and threat intelligence platforms like Sumo Logic.

 The ultimate guide to modern SIEM

 As IT organizations grow, they deploy more hardware and applications that produce an ever-increasing volume of computer logs.
 Enterprise IT security consists of several different applications working in tandem to protect against various attacks.
 These include malware detection applications, a network intrusion detection system (NIDS), a network intrusion prevention system (NIPS), data loss protection, endpoint security applications and more.

-Each of these security applications monitors a few specific types of security threats, but none of them provides 100% coverage.
-Your intrusion detection system can only read packets, protocols and IP addresses because its function is to detect unauthorized users or suspicious packet activity on the network.
+Each security application monitors a few specific types of security threats, but none provides 100% coverage.
+Your intrusion detection system can only read packets, protocols and IP addresses because it detects unauthorized users or suspicious packet activity on the network.
 Your endpoint security can only monitor files, usernames and hosts.
 Meanwhile, your service logs reveal user logins, service activities and configuration changes.

 SIEM software tools act as a management and integration layer that sits on top of your existing systems infrastructure and security software tools.
 SIEM software tools collect and integrate the computer-generated log data captured by each application, service, or security tool in the system, displaying the resulting data in a human-readable format and facilitating real-time threat detection and event management functions.